 A mentee is an attorney who is newly-admitted (5 years of experience or less) or who has not had the opportunity to gain the skills required to practise in an area of law in which he/she has shown a keen interest.

-Mentoring is a win-win situation for the attorneys, profession and public.
-The mentees learn best practices which improves their confidence and professional judgment, thereby providing their clients with a better service.
+The mentees and mentors are matched according to the skills to be transferred and the location of the parties.
+Through training, LEAD provides mentors with guidance on how to become successful mentors and build relationships of mutual trust and respect.
+The number of mentors taking part will determine the number of matched mentoring pairs the programme is able to support.
+Mentoring is a win-win situation for the attorneys’ profession and public.
+The mentees learn best practices which improve their confidence and professional judgment, thereby providing their clients with a better service.
 By helping others to practise law, mentors often find that mentoring cements their own knowledge on best-practice strategies.
 In addition, mentors get the satisfaction that comes from a sense of giving back to the profession.

-During the enrollment process, both the mentors and mentees will select preferences in various legal areas.
+During the enrollment process, both the mentors and mentees will select preferences in two legal areas.
 Thereafter, the process will be as follows:

 - The mentor will receive a guide to mentoring and skills transfer in the profession.